Vireo griseus griseus

 Documentation: Specimen: UNSM ZM11885, 19 May 1910 Sarpy Co.

-Changes Since 2000: This species has become of annual occurrence in the extreme southeast since about 2010, possibly in response to climate change.
+Changes Since 2000: This species has become of annual occurrence in the extreme southeast since about 2010.

 Summer: Johnsgard (1979) stated that at that time “breeding occurs in the Missouri Valley as far north as Sarpy County” but there have been no breeding records since 1920 (Ducey 1988).
 It does, however, breed north to the Nebraska border in extreme northeast Kansas (Thompson et al 2011) and quite likely has bred in adjacent Nebraska in recent years.

 The most recent summer reports are 5 Jun-4 Jul 1978 Lancaster Co, 10 Jun 2016 Cornell Bridge, northeast Cherry Co, 18 Jun 2016 Fontenelle Forest, Sarpy Co, 20 Jun-24 Jul 1979 Douglas-Sarpy Cos, 24 Jun 1981 Lincoln Co, 25 Jul 1976 Fontenelle Forest, 28-29 Jul 2009 Knox Co (Brogie 2009), and 5 Aug 2015 Omaha, Douglas Co.